ibm-cloud-docs/watson-knowledge-studio/create-project.md

 The actions that a tokenizer must take to identify a document's tokens differ depending on the language of the document.
 In English, tokens are often equated to words as delimited by white spaces in a sentence.
 However, they do not always match one-to-one with words; other textual elements are considered tokens in some situations.
 For example, punctuation at the end of a sentence is considered a token, and contractions are often expanded into two tokens.
 In languages that do not use white spaces, such as Chinese, more complicated statistical algorithms are used to identify the tokens.

-The tokenization process is important because it determines the groups of characters that users can highlight for annotation in the Ground Truth Editor.
+The tokenization process is important because it determines the groups of characters that users can highlight for annotation in the ground truth editor.
 Annotations of entity and relation mentions are generally aligned with token boundaries, and must be labeled within a sentence; they cannot span sentence boundaries.

 ### Supported types

-{{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} supports the following tokenizers:
+{{site.data.keyword.knowledgestudioshort}} supports the following tokenizers:

 - **Machine learning-based tokenizer (default)**